PacktPublishing/Challenging-Java-Structured-Concurrency/Chapter10/P72_FuturePeriodicallyQueryingPattern/README.md

-# Hooking virtual threads and sync code:
+# Hooking `Future` periodically querying pattern
-Explain and exemplify via a meaningful snippet of code how virtual threads and sync code work together.
+Provide a snippet of code that periodically queries a service via `Future` (for instance, ping a web service).
+By "periodically querying" consider a variable interval of time between queries – so, not a fixed rate.